cvergnes/public/artificial_intelligence_modern_approach.md

 #### Acting rationally: the rational agent approach
 An agent is something that acts.
 A rational agent is expected to have the best outcome.
+This approach has several advantages :
+- more general
+- scientific development is easier : rationality is well defined mathematically and mimic human thought process perfectly is impossible

+For this reason, this approach has prevailed since of the history of this field So, this approach, agent which do the right thing bacame so pervasive that it's called **standard model**.

+Limited rationality when there isn't enough time to compute the optimal solution